3.5 Grading System

 3.5.2 Symbols Not Included in Determining the Grade Point Average

-For all institutions, the following symbols are approved for use in the cases indicated, but will not be included in the determination of the grade point average.
+The following symbols are approved for use by USG institutions in the cases indicated, but shall not be included in the determination of the GPA:

-“I” This symbol indicates that a student was doing satisfactory work but, for non-academic reasons beyond his/her control, was unable to meet the full requirements of the course.
+“I” indicates that a student was doing satisfactory work but, for non-academic reasons beyond his or her control, was unable to meet the full requirements of the course.
 The requirements for removal of an “I” are left to the respective institutions.
 However, if an “I” is not satisfactorily removed after three academic terms of residence, the symbol “I” will be changed to the grade “F” by the appropriate official.

-“K” This symbol indicates that a student was given credit for the course via a credit by examination program approved by the respective institution’s faculty (CLEP, AP, Proficiency, etc.).
-“K” credit may be provided for a course the student has previously audited if the institutional procedures for credit by examination are followed (BoR Minutes, 1989-90, p.
-146).
+“K” indicates that a student was given credit for the course via a credit by examination program approved by the respective institution’s faculty (e.g., CLEP, AP, Proficiency).
+“K” credit may be provided for a course the student has previously audited if the institutional procedures for credit by examination are followed.

-“V” This symbol indicates that a student was given permission to audit this course.
+“V” indicates that a student was given permission to audit this course.
 Students may not transfer from audit to credit status or vice versa.
-Students may register, however, on a credit basis for a course that has previously been audited (BoR Minutes, 1989- 90, p.
-146).
+Students may register, however, on a credit basis for a course that has previously been audited.

 3.5.3 Grade Point Average Upon Academic Renewal

-USG undergraduate students who have been readmitted or reinstated after a period of absence of five (5) calendar years or longer are eligible for academic renewal.
-Academic renewal for the student signals the initiation of a new grade point average to be used for determining academic standing.
-This provision allows USG degree-seeking students who earlier experienced academic difficulty to make a fresh start and have one final opportunity to earn an associate or bachelor’s degree (BoR Minutes, June, 1995, p.
-7).
+Undergraduate students who are either returning to a University System of Georgia (USG) institution or are transferring to a USG institution may be eligible for Academic Renewal, which signals the initiation of a new grade point average to be used for determining academic standing.
+This provision allows USG degree-seeking students who experienced earlier academic difficulty to make a fresh start and have one final opportunity to earn an associate or bachelor’s degree.